aleksmurmur/appointment-system/README.md

 # appointment-system

-A pet-project of an individual appointment system that has 2 goals:
+A pet-project of an individual appointment system
-- being usefull
-- demonstrate technologies

 Currently it has:
 - rest-api